worker-tools/router/README.md

   })
 ```

-## Works with Workers
+## Works with Workers ✅
-Worker Router comes with out of the box support for a variety of Worker Environments.
+Worker Router comes with out of the box support for a variety of Worker Environments:

 To use it in an environment that provides a global `fetch` event, use